 Payroll Manager will automatically apply the correct rate of statutory pay.

 6. National Minimum Wage increases.

-7. Student loan rates and thresholds – Plan 1, Plan 2, Postgraduate Loans and the new Plan 4 for Scotland.
+7. Student loan rates and thresholds – Plan 1, Plan 2, Plan 4 (Scotland) and Postgraduate loans.

 The threshold for Postgraduate Loans (PGL), remains at £21,000 per year, and the rate remains at 6%.

 Payroll Manager will automatically apply the correct student loan repayment threshold and will include the correct plan type in the RTI details sent to HMRC.

 Please see our guide on Student Loan Deductions for details of how to process student loan repayments in the software.

 For more information please refer to the HMRC guide on Repaying your student loan